Tooboi/Gamma-UI/README.md

 - 0 - for classes that eliminate the margin or padding by setting it to 0

-- 1 - (by default) for classes that set the margin or padding to $spacer * .25
+- 1 - sets the margin or padding to 0.25rem
+s

-- 2 - (by default) for classes that set the margin or padding to $spacer * .5
+- 2 - sets the margin or padding to 0.5rem
+s

-- 3 - (by default) for classes that set the margin or padding to $spacer
+- 3 - sets the margin or padding to 1rem
+s

-- 4 - (by default) for classes that set the margin or padding to $spacer * 1.5
+- 4 - sets the margin or padding to 1.5rem
+s

-- 5 - (by default) for classes that set the margin or padding to $spacer * 3
+- 5 - sets the margin or padding to 3rem

 - m-auto - for classes that set the margin to auto